 PHYS 526 - The Quantum Universe for Educators

 The history of quantum mechanics including the experimental results that required a new theory of the interaction between light and matter at microscopic level.
 The uncertainty principle, wave-particle duality and wave mechanics.
 Applications (including simple calculations) to atomic physics, nuclear physics, semiconductors, lasers; how quantum mechanics has shaped the modern world.
 The impact of quantum mechanics in our culture; its uses and misuses.
 Prerequisites: University physics and calculus up to partial differential equations.

 PHYS 529 - WORKSHOP

-Science Workshop.
-Three to six semester hours.
 Topics will be selected with reference to the needs of teachers.
-Prerequisite: Consent of the instructor.
+Prerequisites: Consent of the instructor.

 PHYS 530 - Physics Mathematical Methods for Educators

 Vectors and curvelinear coordinates, partial differential equations, linear and non-linear systems, matrix algebra, boundary value problems, Fourier transforms, separation of variables, Sturm-Lioville eigenfunction expansion theory, numerical techniques.

 PHYS 531 - Classical Mechanics for Educators